top of page

 The multi-round, open "negotiations" not only unnecessarily prolong the process, often to ludicrous lengths, but they place no cost on bargain hunting.
 In fact, quite the opposite; they incent bargain hunting, virtually ensuring that the winning bidder will not have revealed their true maximum value in their bid, unless the second highest bidder coincidentally arrived at their maximum value and dropped out in the same round.

-There are no elements on which to negotiate the value of a life insurance policy.
-The buyer is either compelled to pay their max value or not.
+There are no elements on which to negotiate a policy's value.
+The buyer is either compelled to pay their private max value or not.

 Compelling Narrative

-Buyers do not care what story anyone weaves about a policy.
-It is a purely financial & risk calculation, no more, no less.
+Buyers do not care what story anyone tells .
+It is purely a financial & risk calculation, no more, no less, and no story changes it.

 Open, multi round bidding not only wastes time, it incents and rewards bargain hunting and only reveals the max value by coincidence.